MasaoFujii/pg_cheat_funcs/README.md

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

+### void pg_refresh_snapshot()
+Forcibly refresh the current snapshot whatever transaction isolation level is used.

+Note that this is extremely dangerous function and can easily break transaction isolation.
+This function must not be used for a purpose other than debug.

+This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

 ### integer pg_advance_vacuum_cleanup_age(integer)
 Specify the number of transactions by which VACUUM and HOT updates will advance cleanup of dead row versions.